 David is regularly joined by other NRI fellows, such as Ramesh Ponnuru and Jonah Goldberg, to broaden and enhance the impact of the Center.
 Through the Center for Unalienable Rights, NRI has hosted numerous events to defend First Amendment rights on campuses, including Princeton University, Oklahoma University, and the University of Virginia, as well as partnering with liberty-minded organizations across the country, such as Wisconsin Policy Research Institute, National Constitution Center, and Illinois Policy Institute.

-With the support of the Center, David French also hosts National Review‘s newest podcast, “The Liberty Files.”
-Through the podcast, David engages in lively and substantive conversations with prominent scholars and leading public figures to offer key insights into issues pertaining to individual liberty in America today.
+With the support of the Center, David French also hosts National Review‘s podcast, Ordered Liberty.
+Through the podcast, David and Alexandra DeSanctis explore harrowing and inspiring stories of liberty lost and liberty found.

 National Review Institute is a non-profit, 501(c)(3), journalistic think tank, established to advance the conservative principles William F. Buckley Jr. championed, and complement the mission of National Review magazine by supporting and promoting NR’s best talent.
 All contributions to it are deductible for income, gift, and estate tax purposes.
 EIN# 13-3649537